White Columns: 112 Workshop

 From 1970 to 1980 112 Workshop was an Artists-run studio and exhibition space that helped to define Minimal conceptual art and Post-conceptual art practice in New York City.
 It was founded by Jeffrey Lew and Gordon Matta-Clark at 112 Greene Street in Soho.
 The space contributed to the development of Conceptual art and Postmodern dance of the early 1970s and Post-conceptual art in the late-1970s.
 In 1979 it relocated to 325 Spring Street, and was renamed White Columns.

 Participating artists

 At 112 Workshop, artists were given free rein to produce, experiment and challenge art orthodoxies.
 In this crumbling large space, Gordon Matta-Clark installed his work Walls Paper in 1972.
 Vito Acconci locked himself in a tiny room with a fighting cock in a piece he called Combination (1971).
-Following their first New York performance at the Leo Castelli Gallery, Richard Landry and Musicians presented five concerts at 112 in March of 1972 and Carmen Beuchat presented her dance/performance Mass in C B Minor or the Brown Table the same year (1972).
+Following their first New York performance at the Leo Castelli Gallery, Richard Landry and Musicians presented five concerts at 112 in March 1972 and Carmen Beuchat presented her dance/performance Mass in C B Minor or the Brown Table the same year (1972).